 Remove the bearing retainer/input collar from the front of the transmission.
-For 1364 Bearing Assemblies: There is a factory bearing race between the input collar and the input shaft bearing assembly.
-This race must be installed between the input shaft bearing and the McLeod bearing assembly!
 Place the hydraulic bearing assembly over the input shaft and bolt it onto the front of the transmission.
 Allen head bolts about 1⁄4" longer than factory bolts work well.
 The relief at the rear of the lower housing must be aligned to the transmission similar to the stock relief position.
 Note: A small bead of silicone will help seal the lower housing to the transmission.
 Remember the line with the bleeder valve must be at the top position!

-Muncie Transmissions: If your transmission has a slinger nut (found under the bearing collar) you must machine or grind the slinger flange off of the nut (approx .200") to clear the rear of the new bearing housing.
+Muncie and Saginaw Transmissions: If your transmission has a slinger nut (found under the bearing collar) you must machine or grind the slinger flange off of the nut (approx .200") to clear the rear of the new bearing housing.
 The stock OD of the slinger nut measures 2.00", when machined the OD should measure 1.800".
 See Figure C & D

 Caution - The slinger nut is a left hand thread.
 Remove by rotating clockwise.
+The throw-out bearing has a seal to prevent transmission oil from escaping; the original collar did not have this seal.
 Reinstall slinger nut onto trans.